 3. Pentair 601300 IntelliBrite LED Pool Light – Premium Choice

-Pentair is one of the biggest names in pool equipment so we knew that their IntelliBrite LED pool light should be a quality product.
-You can purchase this light with a cord that’s anywhere from 30 feet to 250 feet long depending on your needs.
-If you install them yourself, you’ll void the warranty since they must be installed by a Pentair qualified installer if you want your warranty to remain valid.
-Keep this extra expense in mind before purchasing as this is already one of the more expensive lighting options for your pool.
+Pentair is one of the biggest names in pool equipment, so we knew that their IntelliBrite LED pool light should be a quality product.
+Depending on your needs, you can purchase this light with a cord that’s anywhere from 30 feet to 250 feet long.
+If you install them yourself, you’ll void the warranty since a Pentair-qualified installer must install them if you want your warranty to remain valid.

 4. SEURON LED Pool Light Bulb